 Warm Strawberry Peach Crumble is a delectable summertime dessert made with fresh ingredients.

 Sweets are not my weakness.
 I’m much more of a savory kind of person.
-Just like Keith, I have no problem passing on dessert, but put me in front of a good cheese plate and I turn to mush.
+And just like Keith, I have no problem passing on dessert.
+But put me in front of a good cheese plate and I turn to mush.
 We bonded over this fact, and we talk about it a lot on superman cooks.
-If we were being completely transparent, our blog would consist of mostly potatoes, snacks, and cocktails.
-But we know better.
+If we were being completely transparent, our blog would consist of mostly potatoes (like this Four Cheese Potato Gratin), snacks, and of course, cocktails.
+But we know that a blog based on potatoes can only go so far.
 So, when one of us gets the urge to make something sweet, we always go with it.

 In this case, I was actually craving a berry dessert.
 Strawberry season reminds me of berry picking in Michigan with my mom and my grandfather when I was a kid.
-Freshly picked strawberries are like no other, sweet and juicy and almost like candy.
-We would always bring baskets home and my mother would make jams and pie fillings and freeze them for the coming months.
+Freshly picked fruit just makes me happy.
+It is always extra sweet and juicy, almost like candy.
+We would always bring baskets home and my mother would make jams and pie fillings (like for her famous Cherry Pie and freeze them for the colder months.

 - 1 quart fresh strawberries, hulled and cut in half.

 - 1 C all purpose flour

 - ½ tsp salt

 - 1 C quick oats (not instant)

 - 1 ½ sticks cold or frozen butter, diced